Colleges and Universities

 The Johnson County Education Research Triangle (JCERT) was created in 2008 by a 1/8-cent, voter-approved sales tax increase that supports focus on research, science and technology for the county.
 Funding from this tax goes to support buildings, programs and research at the KU Edwards Campus Business, Engineering, Science and Technology (BEST) Building in Overland Park, Kansas State University International Animal Health and Food Safety Institute in Olathe and the KU Clinical Research Center in Fairway .
 The Triangle will have economic impact of more than $1.4 billion over the next two decades and will attract millions of dollars in private and public donations and research grants.

 Opened in 1993, the KU Edwards Campus caters to working professionals and local area students who want to continue their education.
 With more than 2,000 students and 250 faculty members, KU Edwards offers undergraduate and graduate programs, focusing on late afternoon and evening classes to cater to the working professional.
-Programs include Business, Liberal Arts & Sciences, Engineering, Social Welfare, Architecture, Design & Planning, Education and Journalism.
+Programs include Business, Public affairs and Administration, Molecular Biosciences, Information Technology, Liberal Arts & Sciences, Engineering, Social Welfare, Architecture, Design & Planning, Education and Journalism.

 KU Edwards Campus structures include the Business, Engineering, Science and Technology (BEST) building, a 75,000-square-foot, LEED-certified building that opened in Spring 2012.
 The BEST building, an initiative of the Johnson County Education Research Triangle (JCERT), houses undergraduate and graduate programs focused on business, engineering, science and technology.